AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   sources that are not in the list of restricted languages are not compiled, including mains specified in package Builder of the main project.

+* :samp:`--no-sal-binding`

+  Specify to GPRbuild to not rebind a Stand-Alone Library (SAL), but instead to reuse the files created during a previous build of the SAL.
+GPRbuild will fail if there are missing files.
+This option is unsafe and not recommended, as it may result in incorrect binding of the SAL, for example if sources have been added, removed or modified in a significant way related to binding.
+It is only provided to improve performance, when it is known that the resulting binding files will be the same as the previous ones.

 * :samp:`-aP {dir}` (Add directory :file:`dir` to project search path)

   Specify to GPRbuild to add directory :file:`dir` to the user project file search